hep-gc/production-helpers/cloudscheduler/README.md

 To use the tools with Amazon, aws tools need to be installed.
-To do so as a user, one can do: pip install awscli --upgrade --user
+To do so as a user, one can do: pip install awscli --upgrade --user and then add $HOME/.local/bin to $PATH

    Note: This installs a different version of python for aws which doesn't seem to be compatible with cloud_scheduler, resulting in cloud_status and
-         cloud_admin to be no longer working as a user when the new install is in $PATH
+         cloud_admin to be no longer working
+         To use cloud_status and cloud_admin again, one needs to install as user the new boto3 too: pip install boto3 --upgrade --user

 # Description